-The Pulse Spend Management Report shows that companies still today prefer spending to be approved first, whilst a minority empowers employees to spend using only their own 'consideration.'
+The Pulse Spend Management Report shows that companies still today prefer spending to be approved first, whilst a minority empowers employees to spend using only their own 'consideration'.

-In Spain, finance managers are more advanced — or at least more confident — as the answers lean towards the top end of the spectrum: 35% estimate a 50-75% degree of process digitization, and 38% estimate it to be 75% or more.
+In Spain, finance managers are more advanced — or at least more confident — as the answers lean towards the top end of the spectrum: 35% estimate a 50-75% degree of process digitisation, and 38% estimate it to be 75% or more.

-By investing in new tools and initiatives, US and UK organizations are hoping to achieve better internal spend control (43%), improve efficiency (43%), and minimize risk (40%).
+By investing in new tools and initiatives, US and UK organisations are hoping to achieve better internal spend control (43%), improve efficiency (43%), and minimize risk (40%).
 In general, investing in spend management is seen as a way to secure a stronger financial future.

 One critical theme that didn't arise explicitly from the survey results but lends itself to the technology story is the second wave of digital transformation for finance teams.
-Many finance teams may have 'digitally transformed at some point and, as such, started using one tool for corporate cards, separate expense management software, different PO software, and more — without realizing they could access a solution like Payhawk to get all of these features in one.
+Many finance teams may have 'digitally transformed at some point and, as such, started using one tool for corporate cards, separate expense management software, different PO software, and more — without realising they could access a solution like Payhawk to get all of these features in one.

 The combination of corporate cards and expense management in modern spend management solutions is something that can bring significant efficiencies and stability to especially medium and large companies, saving time, reducing effort, and improving control and visibility.